lukaszkn/data-software-engineering-interview-questions/content/databricks_data_warehousing.md

 - Enforce schema and run data quality tests in Silver.
 - Govern with Unity Catalog, apply least-privilege ACLs.

-If you want, I can give a concrete example (partition scheme, OPTIMIZE/ZORDER commands, MERGE pattern for SCD2) tailored to your schema and workload characteristics.

 ## How do you leverage Databricks SQL endpoints for business intelligence and analytics reporting?
 SQL endpoints (aka SQL warehouses) are the managed compute layer in Databricks that run SQL workloads against Delta Lake tables and serve BI tools via JDBC/ODBC.
 Use them as the production gateway for dashboards, ad-hoc analytics and embedded reports.
 Key points and practical implementation steps: